donghankim/ParAStar/README.md

 # activate venv
 source venv/bin/activate

-# install "Columbia University" graph data
+# download "Columbia University" graph data
 python graph.py -g "Columbia University"
 ```
-The OSM data will be installed in <strong>astar/data</strong> folder.
+The example above downloads the "Columbia University" map to run A* search on.
+However, any other location/place may be downloaded by substituting the "Columbia University" string after the <strong>-g</strong> flag before running the python script.
+All OSM data will be installed in the <strong>astar/data</strong> folder.
 The .txt file is used by the Haskell application to run A* search, whilst the .pickle and .graphml files are used for plotting the shortest path.

 All nodes have an OSM id that is required to plot a given path.
 However, because the id's are complicated, each node is given an arbitrary index that starts from 0.
 This arbitrary index is mapped to the OSM id using a hashmap stored in the .pickle file.
 You can refer to the [OSM website](https://www.openstreetmap.org/) to find a certain place/location that you want to download and run A* search on.